scaleoutsean/sfc/docs/dashboards.md

 2024-06-15T15:22:44Z 60269          DR      11            6            0            0                 data  remote
 ```

 Fifth, the example above is for "time remaining".
-You may select other fields which may be more useful to you.
+You may select other fields which may be more useful to you. `blocks_per_sec` use 4 KiB units and I don't believe that 512e impacts this metric.

 ### Volume efficiency (`volume_efficiency`)